shakauthossain/Space-Invaders/README.md

 	    enemyY = 0

-here we have defined that whenever the collision will happen the enemy will respawn in their initial position and the bullet will also respawn and the bullet_status will become ready to fire.
+here we have defined that whenever the collision happens the enemy will respawn in their initial position and the bullet will also respawn and the bullet_status will become ready to fire.

 **Class 09: Multiple Enemy**

 As we have done the collision part now, we have to make multiple enemies so that we can have many enemies to shoot.
-For that we have to make an enemy list.
-In python, we use [ ] to make a list.
+For that, we have to make an enemy list.
+In Python, we use [ ] to make a list.
 So, in that case, I am going to make a list of all enemy variable like.